qoherent/ria-hub-docs/docs/content/.Administration/signing.md

 The first option to discuss is the `SIGNING_KEY`.
 There are three main
 options:

-- `none` - this prevents Gitea from signing any commits
+- `none` - this prevents RIA Hub from signing any commits
-- `default` - Gitea will default to the key configured within `git config`
+- `default` - RIA Hub will default to the key configured within `git config`
-- `KEYID` - Gitea will sign commits with the gpg key with the ID `KEYID`.
+- `KEYID` - RIA Hub will sign commits with the gpg key with the ID `KEYID`.
 In this case you should provide a `SIGNING_NAME` and `SIGNING_EMAIL` to be displayed for this key.